-- Must be in Australia as an Australian resident for a period of, or periods totalling, 104 weeks, or arrived in Australia as a refugee, or became a single parent while an Australian resident (for Parenting Payment Single only), or have a qualifying residence exemption. - Can be paid for up to 13 weeks for a temporary absence from Australia or longer if the person has to travel to study or train as part of their full-time Australian course or Australian Apprenticeship.
-The length of your last return to Australia may affect your entitlement during the absence from Australia. - Different rules apply if a person is covered by an International Social Security Agreement.
+- Must be in Australia as an Australian resident for a period of, or periods totalling, 104 weeks, or arrived in Australia as a refugee, or became a single parent while an Australian resident (for Parenting Payment Single only), or have a qualifying residence exemption. - Can be paid for up to six weeks for a temporary absence from Australia or longer if the person has to travel to study or train as part of their full-time Australian course or Australian Apprenticeship.
+The length of your last return to Australia may affect your entitlement during the absence from Australia. - Different rules apply if a person is covered by an International Social Security Agreement. - Can be paid for up to six weeks for a child's temporary absence from Australia.
+The length of your child's last return to Australia may affect your entitlement during their absence from Australia.

-- Single parents: up to \$641.50 per fortnight.
-A Pension Supplement (see page 29) amount is included in this fortnightly rate.
-For those under age pension age, it is currently \$20.90.
-A higher Pension Supplement amount may be paid if the person has reached age pension age. - Partnered parents: up to \$439.40 per fortnight (up to \$526.60 per fortnight if separated by illness or respite care couple, or partner in prison). - A Pension Supplement (page 29) is paid to recipients of Parenting Payment (Partnered) who have reached age pension age. - Pharmaceutical Allowance (page 29) is paid to Parenting Payment (Single) recipients who are under age pension age.
-It may be paid to Parenting Payment (Partnered) recipients. - Education Entry Payment of \$208 may be payable. - Pensioner Education Supplement may be paid to Parenting Payment (Single) recipients. - Mobility Allowance may be paid to Parenting Payment recipients. - Job seekers undertaking Work for the Dole (including full-time Work for the Dole and Drought Force), Green Corps activities, the Language, Literacy and Numeracy Program and Community Development Employment Project (CDEP) activities may be eligible for an additional supplement of \$20.80 per fortnight.
+- Single parents: up to \$663.70\ per fortnight. - \A Pension Supplement (see page 29) amount is included in this fortnightly rate.
+For those under age pension age, it is currently \$21.10.
+A higher Pension Supplement amount may be paid if the person has reached age pension age. - Partnered parents: up to \$444.70 per fortnight (up to \$533.00 per fortnight if separated by illness or respite care couple, or partner in prison). - A Pension Supplement (page 29) is paid to recipients of Parenting Payment (Partnered) who have reached age pension age. - Pharmaceutical Allowance (page 30) is paid to Parenting Payment (Single) recipients who are under age pension age.
+It may be paid to Parenting Payment (Partnered) recipients. - · Education Entry Payment of \$208 may be payable. - Pensioner Education Supplement may be paid to Parenting Payment (Single) recipients. - Mobility Allowance may be paid to Parenting Payment recipients. - Job seekers undertaking Work for the Dole (including full-time Work for the Dole and Drought Force), Green Corps activities, the Language, Literacy and Numeracy Program and Community Development Employment Project (CDEP) activities may be eligible for an additional supplement of \$20.80 per fortnight.

-• Normally paid with Family Tax Benefit Part A.
+· Normally paid with Family Tax Benefit Part A.